csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 ## What is the problem?

 CSF partial volume can be a significant problem for estimating microstructure.
-Techniques that model CSF explicitely have been proposed to eliminate the effect of CSF contamination ([Pasternak _et. al._ 2009, _Mag.
+Techniques that model CSF explicitly have been proposed to eliminate the effect of CSF contamination ([Pasternak _et. al._ 2009, _Mag.
 Res.
 Med., Zhang _et. al._ 2012, _Neuroimage_](#references)).
 Addressing this problem is especially important for studies of aging and neurodegenerative diseases ([Metzler-Baddeley _et. al._, 2012, _Neuroimage_](#references)).

 However, this approach renders the conventional way of computing ROI means problematic.
 Figure 1 illustrates this with a toy example using NODDI.